 CHEAPEST TIME OF YEAR TO GO TO NEW ORLEANS

-The short answer is that both flights and hotels are at their cheapest during the summer off season.
+The short answer is that both flights and hotels are at their cheapest during the summer off-season.

 Prices can also be low in the winter, with exceptions for holidays that we’ll discuss below.
 And, it's easier to make hotel reservations.

 Cheapest Hotel Prices

-Hotel prices can easily fluctuate from the low $100s during the off season to the $200s, $300s, and $400s during the spring and fall – and sometimes even higher during Mardi Gras.
+Hotel prices can easily fluctuate from the low $100s during the off-season to the $200s, $300s, and $400s during the spring and fall – and sometimes even higher during Mardi Gras.

 The New Orleans tourism calendar is heavily influenced by events, so if you have flexible dates, you may see a large difference in cost just by moving things forward or back a few days.